Get

 Can Dogs Eat Custard?
 Vet Approved Advice

-Pastries and sweets are delicacies that us humans enjoy on a daily basis.
-As curious creatures, dogs will often show interest in the foods we indulge in.
+Pastries and sweets are delicacies that us humans enjoy regularly.
+As curious creatures, dogs will often show interest in our food.
 It is no secret that dogs will beg you for a taste of whatever delicious snack you’re eating!
-As a dog owner, however, you may have wondered if it’s safe to share some of your favorite treats with your furry friend, like custard.
+As a dog owner, you may have wondered if it’s safe to share some of your favorite treats with your furry friend, like custard.

 So, can dogs eat custard?
 If you ask your dog, the answer will be YES!
 YES!
 YES!
 However, the real answer is actually both yes and no. Yes, dogs can eat custard, but no, it is not recommended that they do.
 While custard itself isn’t toxic to dogs, it’s not recommended as a regular part of their diet due to some potential issues.
 The main thing to be aware of is the use of the artificial sweetener, xylitol, which is often used in “sugar free” varieties.
 Xylitol is highly toxic to dog, so if this is on the ingredients list, the answer is a firm NO.